Church slave trade links report prompts £100m funding to ‘address past wrongs’

 “It is hard to do this at a time when resources in many parishes are so stretched, but by acting rightly we open ourselves to the blessing of God.”

-The Bishop of Manchester, the Right Reverend Dr David Walker, deputy chair of the Church Commissioners, said he was also “deeply sorry” for the fund’s “shaming” historic links to the slave trade.
+The Bishop of Manchester, the Right Reverend Dr David Walker, deputy chairman of the Church Commissioners, said he is also “deeply sorry” for the fund’s “shaming” historic links to the slave trade.

 He added: “We will seek to address past wrongs by investing in a better future, which we plan to do with the response plan announced today, including the £100 million funding commitment we are making.